tueena-lib/dependency-injection/readme.md

  that are really required.
 Of course you can register the `ServiceLocator` instance as service itself, but I would not recommend it.
 Try to move each call to a method of the `Injector` close to the front controller (see the example above).
+* We don't support injection through setters, properties (with annotations) or interfaces (that provides an extra method for the injection), because this would cause a separation of the object creation and the injection.
+This leads to an invalid object state between this two steps.
+This is not a problem when you use the DI framework, that supports this, because the framework will do the two steps before returning the instance.
+But it binds you to that framework or requires extra documentation how to use that class (first create it, then inject the required services).
 * If you would need for example two instances of a database service, create a wrapper or subclass for each database.